Non-consensual condom removal: United Kingdom

-In the UK, although no specific legislation has been enacted, there have been a handful of convictions and thus case law has established that non consensual condom removal is rape.
+In the UK, although no specific legislation has been enacted, there has been multiple convictions for this since 2017 and thus case law has established that non consensual condom removal is rape.

 United States

-Outside of California, laws in the United States do not specifically cover stealthing, and as of 2017, there were no known legal cases about it.
+Outside of California, Maine, and Washington, laws in the United States do not specifically cover stealthing, and as of 2017, there were no known legal cases about it.